interactions-py/interactions.py/docs/gettingstarted.rst

   async def test(ctx):
     await ctx.send(content="Hello World!")

-Alternatively you can use the ``@slash.permission`` decorator to define your guild permissions for the command.
+Alternatively, you can use the ``@slash.permission`` decorator to define your guild permissions for the command as show in the following example:

 .. code-block:: python

   from discord_slash.utils.manage_commands import create_permission
-  from discord_slash.model import SubcommandApplicationPermissionType
+  from discord_slash.model import SlashCommandPermissionType

   @slash.slash(name="test",
                description="This is just a test command, nothing more.")